asadsq/asadsq/README.md

 ---

-## Also on my profile
+## Also on my profile - relics from the pre-agent era

 Beyond the projects above, my profile holds **28 repositories** in total — a trail of learning projects and experiments picked up over the years.
-Relics from the pre-agent era.
 A few worth a look, grouped by theme:

 **iOS / Swift** — apps and Xcode experiments